timlzn/Sim-Hearthstone/README.md

 # Sim-Hearthstone
-This is a Hearthstone simulator.
+This is a Hearthstone-style card game.

 # Object
 We want to develop a card game like Hearthstone.
 (The name may changed as time goes by.)